The Nest

 Rent-stabilized units

-Your landlord cannot increase your rent beyond a certain percentage by law.
+By law, your landlord cannot increase your rent beyond a certain percentage.
 Specifically, the NYC Rent Guideline Board limits how much a landlord may increase your rent yearly.
 In June of 2022, the board set a 3.25% increase for one-year lease agreements and a 5% increase for a two-year lease agreement.

 This will apply to all leases signed between October 2022 and September 2023.